ng-Classic/ng-classic/aio/content/guide/doc-prepare-to-edit.md

 GitHub repos are cloned into a `git` workspace on your local computer.
 With this workspace and required tools, you can build, edit, and review the documentation from your local computer.

-When you can build the documentation from a workspace on your local computer, you are ready to make major changes to the Angular Classicdocumentation.
+When you can build the documentation from a workspace on your local computer, you are ready to make major changes to the Angular Classic documentation.

-For more detailed information about how to set up your workspace, see [Create your repo and workspaces for Angular Classicdocumentation](#create-your-repo-and-workspace-for-angular-documentation).
+For more detailed information about how to set up your workspace, see [Create your repo and workspaces for Angular Classic documentation](#create-your-repo-and-workspace-for-angular-documentation).

-For more detailed information about how to build and test the documentation from your local computer, see [Build and test the Angular Classicdocumentation](#build-and-test-the-angular-documentation).
+For more detailed information about how to build and test the documentation from your local computer, see [Build and test the Angular Classic documentation](#build-and-test-the-angular-documentation).

-## Create your repo and workspace for Angular Classicdocumentation
+## Create your repo and workspace for Angular Classic documentation

-This section describes how to create the repo and the `git` workspace necessary to edit, test, and submit changes to the Angular Classicdocumentation.
+This section describes how to create the repo and the `git` workspace necessary to edit, test, and submit changes to the Angular Classic documentation.

 <div class="alert is-important">

 **IMPORTANT**: <br />
 Because `git` commands are not beginner friendly, the topics in this section include procedures that should reduce the chance of `git` mishaps.
-Fortunately, because you are working in your own account, even if you make a mistake, you can't harm any of the Angular Classiccode or documentation.
+Fortunately, because you are working in your own account, even if you make a mistake, you can't harm any of the Angular Classic code or documentation.

 To follow the procedures in these topics, you must use the repo and directory configuration presented in this topic.
 The procedures in these topics are designed to work with this configuration.